-After my first appointment, I learned I am not a good fit for CAR T. I will speak

-to my primary oncologist about different treatment options or to another center

-I have been referred to for clinical trials.

-I will need to complete screenings tests.
-(Use the chart of page 51 to keep

-track of your screening tests)

-The CAR T team is setting up the screening tests for me.
-If I don't hear back by
+- After my first appointment, I learned I am not a good fit for CAR T. I will speak to my primary oncologist about different treatment options or to another center I have been referred to for clinical trials. - I will need to complete screenings tests.
+(Use the chart of page 49 to keep track of your screening tests.) - The CAR T team is setting up the screening tests for me.
+If I don't hear back by at (number)

-(date), I should call (name)

-at (number)

-Other